20eung/mtu-mss/README.md

 Reply from 172.16.32.1: bytes=1472 time=3ms TTL=251
 Reply from 172.16.32.1: bytes=1472 time=4ms TTL=251
 Reply from 172.16.32.1: bytes=1472 time=4ms TTL=251
-Reply from 172.16.32.1: bytes=1472 time=3ms TTL=251

 C:\Users\netcanuck>ping 172.16.32.1 -f -l 1473

 Pinging 172.16.32.1 with 1473 bytes of data:
-Packet needs to be fragmented but DF set.
 Packet needs to be fragmented but DF set.
 Packet needs to be fragmented but DF set.
 Packet needs to be fragmented but DF set.